luizamedeiros/luizamedeiros/README.md

 <h1>Hey there!
 I'm Luiza.</h1>

   - 💬 I'm a second year/fourth semester Information Systems undergrad student, at the Federal University of Santa Catarina (UFSC).
-I'm also a student at Senai's Fullstack Jr Developer acceleration program.
+I'm also a student at Senai's Fullstack Junior Developer program.
   - 🔭 I really enjoy working on front-end projects using React.
   - 🌱 I’m currently learning Spring Boot and TypeScript.
   - 😄 Pronouns: she/her.